solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 }
 ```

 Now let's call this function in `src/index.ts`.
-First you'll need to import our
+First, you'll need to import our
 new function.
 Then paste the following under the right comment section:

 ```ts